Best NSFW Detection APIs in 2026

 print(" -> Flagged for review")OpenAI Moderation API

-Free content moderation endpoint that classifies text across 11 categories including sexual content, hate, violence, self-harm, and harassment.
-Designed primarily for screening LLM inputs and outputs but usable as a general text moderation API.
-Does not support images or video.
+Free content moderation endpoint built around the omni-moderation-latest model.
+Classifies content across 13 categories including sexual content, hate, violence, self-harm, harassment, and illicit.
+Primarily a text moderator, but it now also accepts images for the sexual, violence, and self-harm categories.
+No native audio or video support.
+Designed for screening LLM inputs and outputs but usable as a general moderation API.

-Completely free text moderation with no usage limits, making it the zero-cost option for text-only screening in OpenAI-powered applications.
+Completely free moderation with no usage limits, covering text plus image input for the sexual, violence, and self-harm categories, making it the zero-cost first-pass option in OpenAI-powered applications.

 Strengths